 - 🏨 Where to Stay: Auberge Saint-Antoine – Luxury boutique hotel with archaeological artifacts

-Forget Paris—history lovers can time-travel right here in North America at Quebec City, the continent’s only walled city north of Mexico.
+Forget Paris, history lovers can time-travel right here in North America at Quebec City, the continent’s only walled city north of Mexico.
 UNESCO-protected Old Quebec transports visitors to a European storybook setting without the jet lag.
-The iconic Château Frontenac dominates the skyline majestically.
-The charming Petit-Champlain District features narrow streets with boutiques and bistros perfect for afternoon wine.
+Up in Upper Town, the iconic Château Frontenac dominates the skyline while cobbled lanes wind past the star-shaped Citadelle and the old city’s fortified ramparts.

-Walking the historic city walls offers spectacular views across the centuries.
-The Plains of Abraham whisper tales of battles that shaped the continent.
-Carnaval de Québec brings winter alive with ice sculptures and night parades.
-Summer fills streets with performers and café culture.
+Drop down to Lower Town and you’ll find Place Royale, the cradle of French civilization in North America, and the Quartier Petit-Champlain, whose narrow lanes brim with boutiques and bistros made for an afternoon glass of wine.
+The Plains of Abraham whisper tales of the battles that shaped the continent, while the Musée de la civilisation makes a perfect rainy-day stop.
+Carnaval de Québec lights up February with ice sculptures and night parades; summer fills the streets with performers and café culture.
 Every cobblestone tells a story in this living museum.

 11. Rocher Percé